-Three more vaccines, by AstraZeneca, Janssen and Novavax, are in the works.
+Other vaccines, by AstraZeneca and Novavax, are in the works.

 Are kids eligible for the COVID vaccine?

-No. At least, not yet.
-Children’s immune systems are very different from adults’, so the research that’s been done on the COVID-19 vaccine for ages 16 and up needs to be repeated in younger children.
-Both Pfizer and Moderna have reportedly begun clinical trials on children as young as 12.
+Children’s immune systems are very different from adults’, so more research needs to be done on the COVID-19 vaccine for older children needs to be repeated in younger children.
 If they are successful, the data will need to go through FDA review, followed by production and distribution.
-Experts agree the soonest children will start receiving the vaccine is late this summer.

 “Since studies have not been done on kids, it’s not approved for kids,” Eisenberg says.
 “The initial motivation rolling out the vaccine is to protect the most vulnerable.”